cass-kul/cass-kul.github.io/_exercises/functions-stack.md

 {% endif %}

-# Bonus : Tail recursion
+# Excurse : Tail recursion

 A [*tail call*](https://en.wikipedia.org/wiki/Tail_call) occurs whenever the last instruction of a subroutine (before the return) calls a different subroutine.
 Compilers can take advantage of tail calls to reduce memory usage.
 This is because for tail calls, no additional stack frame needs to be entered.
 Instead, we can simply overwrite the function parameters, jump to the function and execute from there by reusing the original function stack frame.